March 8, 2017

 FROM COLONY TO COUNTRY: SUMMER TRIP WITH RON SILVER

 Ron Silver, historian extraordinaire and famed Winterim guide, is leading a summer trip to Boston and Philadelphia.
 Please e-mail Kati Stenstrom to sign-up.

 Dates: June 20-28, 2017

 Cost: $1300-$1500 per person based on double occupancy.
-Cost does not include meals or airfare.
+Cost includes meals but does not include airfare.

 Participants: Open to parents with students (entering 9th grade or older) and to students entering 10th grade or above without parents.
 12 participants only.